 Yannick became interested in how wine was made in his late teens.
-In 1998, he earned a Master’s degree in Enology and Viticulture from the University of Paul Sabatier in Toulouse and worked for several years in the local wine industry.
-He then became interested in adding some International wine work to his resume.
+In 1998, he earned a master’s degree in Enology and Viticulture from the University of Paul Sabatier in Toulouse and worked for several years in the local wine industry.
+He then became interested in adding some international wine work to his resume.

 Yannick wants wines that will age but also be approachable in their “formative” years.
 He harvests based on taste and flavor and finds a balance between ripeness and acidity with hang time in the vineyard.
 He wants wines with good acidity – wines that will pair well with food.

-The 2007 Mt.
+The 2008 Y Rousseau Mt.
 Veeder Cabernet Sauvignon (Le Roi Soleil) is blended with 3% Merlot.
 Yannick is a managing partner in a small production French cooperage and uses barrels from his cooper to age this wine.
 The fruit is sourced from the same Mt Veeder vineyard as the Chardonnay.
 This is a dark wine in the glass with a ripe aromatic bouquet showing cassis, cherry liqueur and blackberry.
 While the bouquet showcases the fruit – it is not too ripe, rather it is more elegant in nature.
 With “mountain cab” the tannins start early – they are dry and dusty from mid palate to the finish and linger for some time.